The Endocrine System: An Overview

 Treatment typically involves iodine supplementation, thyroid hormone supplementation, and sometimes ablation of the thyroid followed by thyroid hormone replacement.
 Ablation, which is also the treatment for Graves' disease, is typically accomplished by administration of radioactive iodine.

 The most common cause of hyperthyroidism is an autoimmune disease (Graves' disease) in which anti-TSH receptor antibodies bind to TSH receptors on the thyroid and stimulate continuous thyroid hormone release.
 The feedback mechanism is short-circuited because the production and release of thyroid hormone is not dependent on TSH.

 Exopthalmos may occur, indicating edema and fibrosis of tissue behind the eyes (figure 16b, below).

-Calcitonin (produced by parafollicular or "C" cells) is a peptide hormone that lowers blood calcium by inhibiting osteoclast activity, and stimulates Ca2+ uptake and incorporation into the bone matrix.
+Calcitonin (produced by parafollicular or "C" cells) is a peptide hormone that lowers blood calcium by inhibiting osteoclast activity and stimulating Ca2+ uptake and incorporation into the bone matrix.

 The Parathyroid Glands

 The parathyroid glands contain chief cells that secrete parathyroid hormone, or parathormone.

 PTH increases blood calcium levels by accessing stored Ca++, increasing absorbtion of Ca++, and inhibiting loss of Ca++.